 1983 Garry Trudeau's comic strip Doonesbury comes to life in a musical by Trudeau and Elizabeth Swados.
 It runs just 104 performances at the Biltmore Theatre, but features several future stars: Gary Beach, Kate Burton, and Mark Linn-Baker.

 1994 Eileen Atkins and Vanessa Redgrave star in the Zoe Caldwell-directed Vita and Virginia, based on the correspondence between Vita Sackville-West and Virginia Woolf, at the Union Square Theatre.
-The story follows that of Virginia Woolf, whom Atkins has played before in A Room of One's Own.
+Atkins had previously played Woolf in a 1991 Off-Broadway stage adaptation of A Room of One's Own.
 This show, which The Times calls a "literary tea-for-two," runs 29 performances.

-2004 The national tour of the new Disney musical On the Record, featuring more than 50 songs from the Disney catalogue, bows at Cleveland's Palace Theatre, starring Emily Skinner and Brian Sutherland.
-It will continue through summer 2005 but not go to Broadway.
+2004 The national tour of the new Disney musical On the Record, featuring more than 50 songs from the Disney catalog, bows at Cleveland's Palace Theatre, starring Emily Skinner and Brian Sutherland.
+It continues through summer 2005 but not go to Broadway.

 2010 Simon Bent's Elling, an odd-couple comedy about two inmates from a mental institution who are given a shot at living on their own, opens on Broadway at the Ethel Barrymore Theatre.
-Directed by Doug Hughes, the cast includes Brendan Fraser, Denis O'Hare, Jennifer Coolidge, Richard Easton and Jeremy Shamos.
-The production will close the following Sunday, after 9 performances.
+Directed by Doug Hughes, the cast includes Brendan Fraser, Denis O'Hare, Jennifer Coolidge, Richard Easton, and Jeremy Shamos.
+The production closes the following Sunday, after 9 performances.

 2011 For the first time since they dazzled audiences in the original Broadway production of Evita, Tony winners Patti LuPone and Mandy Patinkin share a Broadway stage in An Evening With Patti LuPone and Mandy Patinkin.
 The pair perform songs including "Everything's Coming Up Roses," "The God-Why-Don't-You-Love-Me Blues," "Don't Cry For Me Argentina," "Oh What a Circus," and the famous bench scene from Carousel.
-The limited engagement will run 63 performances at the Barrymore Theatre.
+The limited engagement runs 63 performances at the Barrymore Theatre.

 2013 The world premiere of Amanda Peet's The Commons of Pensacola opens Off-Broadway at Manhattan Theatre Club.
 Blythe Danner and Sarah Jessica Parker star in the play about a women who was forced to leave her luxurious New York life after her husband's Wall Street scam became headline news.